 Movember Ends Today

 Movember, and November, ends today.
 And so, chaps, on the dot of midnight you can finally shave those 'taches off.
-Which must be a huge sigh of relief for everyone who committed to a moustache for Movember and couldn't quite get the topiary right, not to mention everyone who has to work with someone currently sprouting a mouth adornment that makes Freddie Mercury's facial hair look the model of discretion.
+Which must be a huge sigh of relief for everyone who committed to a moustache for Movember and couldn't quite get the topiary right.

-More than 3 million people - both "Mo Bros" and, more bewilderingly "Mo Sistas" - have participated in Movember since it launched in Melbourne in 2003, and they're raised over £300 million for men's health around the world.
+More than 5 million people - both "Mo Bros" and "Mo Sistas" - have participated in Movember since it launched in Melbourne in 2003, and they've raised over £300 million for men's health around the world.
 If you've sponsored a Mo Bro, it's time to pay up.
 And if you're having a Movember party, do enjoy.
 And if you've done neither of the above, why not join us in a Mantini, a drink even more manly than the moustache?
 Cheers.